This article is original content written by Thomas Scanlon, CPA, CFP® of Manchester, CT.

 Think of the IRS as the Government Sales and Accounts Receivable Departments.
 What business cuts these departments?
 Sorry, I forgot…this is the Federal Government.
 In one respect however the IRS is very fortunate.
 The U.S. Postal System makes the IRS look like the shining star of the Government.

 Between the Pandemic and less staff the IRS is…um, err, ah… in arrears.
 As of September, 2021, the IRS had a backlog of 2020 tax returns down to about 10 million.
+The backlog in June of 2023 is down to about 3.3 million.
 Yes… that’s down.
 Oh and there’s an additional 5.7 million returns that need more information from taxpayers before the returns can be processed.

 Introducing IRS Form 911